DuyNguyenlk22/DuyNguyenlk22/README.md

 ==================================================================================================================================

-I am a Web Developer who loves JavaScript
+I am a Web Developer who loves JavaScript with an ambition to countinue learning.

 * 🌍  I'm based in VietNam
 * ✉️  You can contact me at [nguyenduylk202@gmail.com](mailto:nguyenduylk202@gmail.com)